A simple approach to substitution minimal subshifts: Substitutions

+It is an easy exercise to show that a subshift that is a single periodic orbit is a substitution minimal subshift generated by a primitive substitution.

 \textit{Proof of \cref{thm:main2}}.
-Suppose that $(X_{\sigma},T)$ is a minimal substitution dynamical system that is a single periodic orbit.
-Then, by \cref{lem:simply-periodic}, it follows that $(X_{\sigma},T)$ is a substitution dynamical system that is brought by a substitution $\sigma : A \to A^+$ that is $l$-primitive and satisfies \cref{item:not-isolated}.
-Suppose that $(X_{\sigma},T)$ is a minimal substitution dynamical system that is not a single periodic orbit.
-Then, by the converse part of \cref{thm:main}, $\sigma$ satisfies \cref{item:not-isolated}, and there exists a $B \subseteq A$ and the restriction $\sigma_B : B \to B^+$ such that $\sigma_B$ is $l$-primitive and $(X_{\sigma},T) = (X_{\sigma_B},T)$.
-Evidently, $\sigma_B$ satisfies \cref{item:not-isolated}.
-Thus, $(X_{\sigma},T)$ can be considered to be a substitution dynamical system that is $l$-primitive and satisfies \cref{item:not-isolated}.
-On the other hand, suppose that $\sigma$ is $l$-primitive and satisfies \cref{item:not-isolated}.
-Then, by \cref{thm:main}, it follows that $(X_{\sigma},T)$ is minimal.
+Suppose that $(X_{\sigma},T)$ is a substitution minimal subshift that is a single periodic orbit.
+Then, by the above fact, it follows that $(X_{\sigma},T)$ is a substitution subshift that is generated by a substitution $\sigma : A \to A^+$ that is primitive---in particular, tame and $l$-primitive.
+Suppose that $(X_{\sigma},T)$ is a substitution minimal subshift that is not a single periodic orbit.
+Then, by the converse part of \cref{thm:main}, $\sigma$ is tame, and there exists a $B \subseteq A$ and the restriction $\sigma|_B : B \to B^+$ such that $\sigma|_B$ is tame and $l$-primitive and $(X_{\sigma},T) = (X_{\sigma|_B},T)$.
+Thus, $(X_{\sigma},T)$ can be considered to be a substitution subshift generated by a tame and $l$-primitive substitution.
+On the other hand, suppose that $\sigma$ is tame and $l$-primitive.
+Then, by the first part of \cref{thm:main}, it follows that $(X_{\sigma},T)$ is minimal.